Blue Cross Blue Shield of Michigan health insurance review and ratings 2023

 By 1940 the Michigan Society for Group Hospitalization had more than 175,000 members from some 350 employers.
 That same year the Society and the Medical Service changed their names to Michigan Blue Cross and Michigan Blue Shield.

-The non-profit company now ranks as the largest health insurer in the state, serving 4.5 million people and 1.6 million in other states working for companies headquartered in Michigan.
-Its provider network includes more than 33,000 doctors and 152 hospitals.
+The nonprofit company now ranks as the largest health insurer in the state.
+It serves more than 5 million people.
+Its provider network includes more than 31,000 specialists.

 Resources & Methodology